-Usually, reverse mortgages are offered to borrowers at least 62 years old, have a low or zero balance in a mortgage and use the property as your principal living place.
+Typically, reverse mortgages are appropriate for borrowers who are at least 62 years old, have a low or zero balance owed against the home and use the property as your main residence.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.